 Both appear to be highly motivated to lift those pesky sanctions imposed upon Russia FOR PERSONAL REASONS.

-Remember that one of the first projects taken on by the president’s National Security Adviser General Michael Flynn, before he resigned in February 2017, was to set up a deal to be agreed upon by Russian and Ukrainian officials to where the 2014 sanctions against Russia could then be lifted.
+Remember that one of the first projects taken on by the president’s National Security Adviser General Michael Flynn, before he resigned in February 2017, was to set up a peace deal to be agreed upon by Russian and Ukrainian officials to where the 2014 sanctions against Russia could then be lifted.

 As per the 2/19/17 NY Times report by Megan Twohey and Scott Shane, “A week before Michael T. Flynn resigned as national security adviser, a sealed proposal was hand-delivered (by Michael D. Cohen.) to his office, outlining a way for President Trump to lift sanctions against Russia,”